parsotat/BatAnalysis/README.md

 11. Calculate the light curve of the source from the mosaiced images
 12. Plot the light curve/spectral information for the mosaiced images

-Following these steps for the first 5 survey observation IDs for the Crab:
+Following these steps for the first 5 survey observation IDs for the Crab (although see the notebooks directory for recommended analysis steps):
-_This still needs to be tested_
 ```sh
 import batanalysis as ba
 import swiftbat